 There were extensive underground air raid shelters and after demolition of the existing buildings, care was taken to remove the WW2 artefacts by a local Luton museum.
 The voids were then filled in and reinforced beams installed over prior to construction starting.

 The 2 and 3 storey scheme is of traditional build, with feature brickwork and stonework to match the existing local Victorian architecture and zinc framed dormers.
 Landscaped communal gardens are provided in the central courtyard and PVs have been installed on the roofs to the flats to feed the landlord communal areas.

 Jarvis Contracting Social Housing

 We have built hundreds of homes for housing associations, local authorities and private companies.
-Our MMC System offers clients the choice of off site manufacture.
 Find out more.